xiangyili11/Docs/source/KGGSEE_doc/KGGSEE.rst

 Estimate relevant cell-types of a phenotype
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Purpose：Estimate relevant cell-types of a phenotype and finely map associated genes according to selective expression
+Purpose: Estimate relevant cell-types of a phenotype and finely map associated genes according to selective expression
    - Input data:

-     1. GWAS summary statistics compressed in a text file (a fabled data set for education purpose): examples/gwas.sum.stat.gz
+     1. GWAS summary statistics compressed in a text file(a fabled data set for education purpose): examples/gwas.sum.stat.gz

-     2. Genotypes in KGGSEE objects (generated last time) to approximate correction between summary statistics: examples/out/geneAssoc
+     2. Genotypes in KGGSEE objects(generated last time) to approximate correction between summary statistics: examples/out/geneAssoc

-     3. Gene expression data compressed in a text file：resources/hg19/eqtl/Brain-FrontalCortex_BA9_.transcript.maf05.p05.gz.eqtl.txt.gz
+     3. Gene expression data compressed in a text file: resources/hg19/eqtl/Brain-FrontalCortex_BA9_.transcript.maf05.p05.gz.eqtl.txt.gz

 .. code:: shell

-     java -Xmx10g -jar kggsee.jar --macg --eqtl-file resources/hg19/eqtl/Brain-FrontalCortex_BA9_.transcript.maf05.p05.gz.eqtl.txt.gz --filter-maf-le 0.05 --sum-file examples/gwas.sum.stat.gz --beta-or y --saved-ref  examples/out/geneAssoc --nt 10 --out examples/out/macg --excel
+     java -Xmx10g -jar kggsee.jar --spa --expression-file resources/hs_scRNA_cluster_mean.tsv.gz --only-hgnc-gene --sum-file examples/gwas.sum.stat.gz --saved-ref  examples/out/geneAssoc --nt 10 --out examples/out/spa --excel

 Functions
 =========================

-Gene-based association analysis by an effective chi-square statistics (ECS)
+Gene-based association analysis by an effective chi-square statistics(ECS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One can perform gene-based association analysis by an effective chi-square statistics (ECS) with GWAS *p*-values of variants.
-The *p*-values are converted to chi-square statistics (degree of freedom = 1).
+One can perform gene-based association analysis by an effective chi-square statistics(ECS) with GWAS *p*-values of variants.
+The *p*-values are converted to chi-square statistics(degree of freedom = 1).
 The ECS merges all chi-square statistics of a gene after correcting the redundancy of the statistics due to LD.
 The LD is calculated from genotypes of an ancestrally matched sample in VCF format, e.g. a panel of 1000 Genomes Project.
-The method of ECS is described in our paper (`Paper Link <http://bing.com>`_).
+The method of ECS is described in our paper(`Paper Link <http://bing.com>`_).

 Required options
 ----------------------